 Several social service agencies with LEP clients receive public notices and meeting materials for AMATS transportation planning activities.
 In addition, AMATS maintains a list of agencies available that advocate for or aid non-English speakers.
-As a part of the City of Akron, AMATS has additional access to translation services upon request.
+As a division of the city of Akron, AMATS has additional access to translation services upon request.